nyg/Teaching-HEIGVD-AIT-2019-Labo-Docker/README.md

 them in a moment.
 These two scripts will manage the load balancer configuration.

 And finally, we set a tag `role=<rolename>` to our load balancer.
-The `$ROLE` is the environment variable that we have in the Docker files.
+The `$ROLE` is the environment variable that we have in the Dockerfile.
 With the role, we will be able to differentiate between the `balancer` and the `backend` nodes.

 ```bash